MCP servers

 Common mistakes

-URL or token in the block
+Token in the block

 // Incorrect